 We’re proud to be logistics people and be part of an industry that keeps our communities moving.
-The Quarterly CartonCloud Logistics Index provides up to date insights and actionable data year-round, for members of the logistics industry to use in forecasting, reviews and growth planning.
+The CartonCloud Logistics Index provides up to date insights and actionable data year-round, for members of the logistics industry to use in forecasting, reviews and growth planning.

 With the help of industry members, we're keeping the industry pulse on crucial issues and tracking how sentiment toward industry hiring, economic climate and potential for business growth is changing over time.

 “Our industry supports hundreds of thousands of livelihoods across Australia, and I am proud of the role CartonCloud can play in taking the pulse of the market and sharing insights to help businesses grow.”

 The CCLI collects data across three consistent topics, tracking sentiment changes over time, and exploring attitudes and insights of industry issues, changes and trends.